 BA & BFA in Art History

-The University of Illinois offers two distinct majors in the History of Art:
+The University of Illinois offers two distinct majors in art history:

-- Art History majors enrolled in the College of Liberal Arts and Sciences follow a curriculum that emphasizes studies of diverse visual traditions in academic classes that stress writing and research skills.
-These students receive a BA (Bachelor of Arts) degree.
+- History of Art majors enrolled in the College of Liberal Arts & Sciences follow a curriculum that emphasizes studies of diverse visual traditions in academic classes that stress writing and research skills.
+These students receive a BALAS (Bachelor of Arts in Liberal Arts & Sciences) degree.

-- Art History majors in the College of Fine + Applied Arts combine historical academic courses with studio and design courses in a curriculum that includes experience in making art along with the study of its histories.
+- Art & Art History majors in the College of Fine & Applied Arts combine historical academic courses with studio and design courses in a curriculum that includes experience in making art along with the study of its histories.
 These students receive a BFA (Bachelor of Fine Arts) degree.

 All of the art history classes include students from both degree tracks, so you will get to know students with a wide range of passions and interests—passions for seeing and thinking like an artist; passions for understanding art as an aspect of history and culture.

 The faculty of the Art History Program are active scholars who are internationally recognized experts in their fields offering courses on topics including the arts of ancient Greece, imperial China, medieval and renaissance Europe, and modern and contemporary Africa and the Americas.
 Your course of study will include small seminars where you might help design an exhibition for the university art museum or research a 15th-century manuscript in the Rare Book and Manuscript Library.
 In all of your courses you will work with faculty who are committed to helping you develop skills in visual analysis, critical thinking, and effective writing.

 Studying art history can lead to careers in museums and galleries, education, art librarianship, and the management of visual resources for universities and arts institutions.